hangedmandesign/merrow/README.md

   - Prefix "bin" are winforms objects in the *Binary File Reader* tab
   - Prefix "crc" are winforms objects in the *CRC Repair Tool* tab
 * *MerrowStandard*: initialization functions.
-* General functions not created by Winforms, including *RepairCRC*, which calls the fix_crc dll connection.
+* General functions not created by Winforms, including *RepairCRC*, which invokes CRC.cs.
 * UI interactions, for modifying the interface on interaction and for calling other functions.
 Roughly ordered by tab.
 These should ideally only be created through the Winforms Properties interface in the Designer, so that variable names will auto-update throughout.
 None should be left empty.

 # Shuffle.cs Code Structure